Kidzeum STEAM Residency Program for all District 186 Second Graders

 In partnership with District 186

-WHAT: Seven-day immersive STEM/STEAM program for all elementary school students in grade 2 spread over the school year
+WHAT: Five-day immersive STEM/STEAM program for all elementary school students in grade 2 spread over the school year

 WHERE: Kidzeum of Health and Science